Rocket-007/Rocket-007.github.io/2dBlobs_page.md

 More progress...
 BTW, one mobile there is no windows or menu for debugging on the console so i have to <b>manually</b>
-place my varibles on the screen i can debug, thats why my screen is messy in development
+place my variables on the screen so i can debug, and thats why my screen is so messy in development
 ![alt text](https://github.com/Rocket-007/Rocket-007.github.io/blob/master/images/2d-Blobs_img2.png?raw=true)